kaspaeve/VA_PDF_Claim_Scrapper/readme.md

 # VA PDF Claim Scrapper

-This project aims to extract medical conditions from a collection of PDF files containing medical records.
+This project aims to extract VA medical conditions from a collection of PDF files containing medical records.

 ## Features